 - Enter competitions.
 Ok so this one doesn’t save you money as such but you never know you may win a prize and let’s face it, everyone loves a freebie!
 Just 2 weeks ago I won a competition to receive a signed copy of a new children’s book to add to my kids story collection.
 Keep an eye on my Facebook page as I also run regular competitions for you lovely folks.

 - Take a packed lunch and flask to work/school.
-It’s amazing how much a lunch in the canteen every day can add up to or a daily trip to Costa.
+It’s amazing how much lunch in the canteen or a daily trip to Costa can add up.
 Try it for a week and see how much you save.

 - Join your local community larder.
-You pay a small amount each week/month to receive a selection of food far cheaper than you would get it paying full price.
+You pay a small amount each week/month to receive a selection of food far cheaper than you would get if paying full price.
+I pay £7 per week for our local one.
+I receive 20 stock cupboard ‘choices’ plus a big bag of fruit and veg and often there’s extras like packs of sausages too.
 Check with your local larder for details.
 If you are in the Oxfordshire area then look for the SOFEA Community Larder

-- Buy birthday/Christmas gifts when you see them on offer and put them away ready.
+- Buy birthday/Christmas gifts when you see them on offer.
 Don’t wait until December and go out paying full price for everything in a rush.
 Start looking in the January sales for any bargains.
 You can read more about savvy Christmas savings on my previous post here: Super Savvy Christmas.

 - If you are due to have a baby here’s a great post on How To Survive Financially While On Maternity Leave

 Well there’s lots of ideas there to get you started on your money saving journey.
 I hope you have found some of them useful.
 Let me know if there are any you can think of that I’ve missed.
 Why not set yourself a money saving goal with a deadline and let me know how you get on?
 I really hope this post has inspired you and gives your finances a good kick start.
 Good luck!!!